lab1092/blender-manual_ja/manual/render/camera/perspective.rst

 ============================

-- To get more dramatic depth lines, use a short wide angle lens camera, say with a Lens :guilabel:`Size` of 10 mm, very close to the building.
+- To get more dramatic depth lines, use a short wide angle lens camera, say with a Lens *Size* of 10 mm, very close to the building.
   For a more normal appearance, stick with the 35mm lens.

 - Position the camera off to one side of the object, slightly higher than the top